Distinguished University Innovator Award

-The award recipient(s) will be announced in October.
+The award recipient(s) will be announced in early September.
 Award recipients must be available to accept the award either in person, or virtually, on September 22, as part of the University’s 20th annual Celebrate Invention.

 Any member of the U-M community may submit a nomination, please include:

 - Provide candidate(s) name, title, department, email, and phone

 - A one-page narrative describing actions the individual (or team) has taken to promote innovations, technologies or activities to support innovation